Information technology tools and resources at the UW

 Technology Keys may be checked out on a quarterly basis to course instructors and teaching assistants.
 Event coordinators and Registered Student Organizations (RSOs) may temporarily check out a key, upon verification of room reservation, for up to seven days.

-Subject to time schedule verification, course instructors and teaching assistants may renew their key when teaching during subsequent quarters; however, keys may not be checked out longer than one academic year without proof of continued possession.
+Subject to time schedule verification, course instructors and teaching assistants may renew their key when teaching during subsequent quarters; however, keys checked out longer than one academic year may be subject to proof of continued possession.

 How do I obtain a Technology Key?